ssh-guru/linux/README.md

 ### Who do I talk to? ###

-Repository owner: Paweł 'Vlku' Wilk
+Repository owner: Paweł 'vlku' Wilk